 A kind-hearted street urchin Aladdin vies for the love of the beautiful princess Jasmine, the princess of Agrabah.
-When he finds a magic lamp, he uses a genie's magic power to make himself a prince in order to marry her.
-He is also on a mission to stop the powerful Jafar who plots to steal the magic lamp that could make his deepest wishes come true.Written by
+When he finds a magic lamp, he uses the genie's magic power to make himself a prince in order to marry her.
+He's also on a mission to stop the powerful Jafar who plots to steal the magic lamp that could make his deepest wishes come true.Written by

 The opening credits are a prologue that introduces the main characters over a montage of scenes in Agrabah.
 See more »

 What's to say.
 Before even filming we knew Guy Ritchie was obviously the wrong choice to direct the film.
 His style doesn't quite lend itself to this type of film.